harris-ippp/harris-ippp.github.io/final.md

 ## Baseline

-* Your dashboard must include data from at least two sources, specified in your proposal.
+* Your work must* include data from at least two sources, specified in your proposal.
-  I am much more interested in projects that start from some sort of a "question" and that take the merge seriously.
+  I am much more interested in projects that start from some sort of a "question" and that take the data merge seriously.
+  This is not a statistics class, and I'm not looking for iron-clad causality.
+But neither am I interested in a scatter plot of two random variables.
-  It is not enough to plot dots representing one type of incident on a choropleth map from another source.
+  * It is not enough to plot dots representing one type of incident on a choropleth map from another source, or plot school quality against crime rates.
-    * Scour the web for city, state, federal, and foreign data portals, BLS, Census, Twitter, or any NGOs that you know.
-I'd love to learn about new datasets!
-* You _may_ merge the data once and save it as CSV file (`df.to_csv()`).
-  Alternatively, if it is feasible and fast, you can use only the existing sources (no cached data).
-* Write at least one function that use the data to make plots or maps.
-Varying the inputs (for instance, the variable or the sample) should give me diverse outputs.
-In other words: there should be some sort of changeable parameters/selection/menu.
+  * *I will make an exception for the two source rule, if one or more of the parameters require significant cleaning.
+For example, fertility histories in the NLSY are very, very messy.
+So too, are some state election returns.
+But this is the exception, and you must discuss this with me before your proposal.
+* Produce plots and tables and develop a sensible model with statsmodels.
+Give that model a workout.
+* Describe what you have done in a clean and presentable notebook (or website), preferably with some degree of manipulability.
+* Document your technical work in the README file.

 ## Suggested extensions

+* I recognize that not all data sources are equally easy to use.
+I will reward efforts to use datasets that are take a bit of work.
+For instance, lining up two 20-line excel spreadsheets... not that impressive.
 * Build a sqlite database from the two sources, and load your data from SQL in your functions.
-* The more I can vary your input, the better.
-The more meaningful your plots, the better.
-* If you want to do some real statistics or analysis, I'd love to see it.
+* Build a website, and put it online as you did in Week 6.
+You are welcome to use html as in HW6, or Jekyll themes on GitHub to do this, as I do for the class websites.
 * Depending on what data you use (if this is meaningful), apply a machine-learning method from sci-kit learn, to predict an outcome from inputs.
+See [slides](https://github.com/harris-ippp/lectures/blob/master/old/nn/nn.pdf) from last year's class.
+(This is fire -- be careful with this stuff in the real world.)
+* Build a dashboard as in our Thanksgiving lectures.

 ## Grading
 The grading rubric will be modified to benefit ambitious projects: